Last Updated on

 By then it was freezing, and dark, and with no end in sight the trail felt eternal.
 The lightning had stopped and the clouds overhead dissolved, leaving a clear view of a sea of stars.
 No sky has ever looked so pure to me.
 As I walked, dozens of shooting stars zipped through the night around me, as though simply by stepping this tiny fraction closer to them the heavens were more visible.
 It was glorious.

 And then, suddenly, finally, wonderfully, I saw the final Torri gate ahead: a red arch lit by the glow of headlamps passing through it.
-Those final steps were the easiest, my body surging with relief and joy.
-I passed through the gate, greeted my guide with a high-five and a delirious grin, and sat down, trembling with the cold and the effort.
+Those last steps were the easiest, my body surging with relief and joy.
+I passed through the gate, greeted my guide with a feeble high-five and a delirious grin, and sat down, trembling with the cold and the effort.
 Through the gate, the sky in the distance was turning brownish red, a hot glowing rust promising the approach of dawn.
 Quietly, privately, I let the tears slide down my face.
 This was my moment.
 A personal victory, something I’d done only for me, only to show myself I could.
 Because I really had done it.

-And if the sudden rush of thick cloud cover meant we saw no sign of sunrise, and if the way down took six hours of even worse agony than the way up, and if I was shattered and broken and shaking with exhaustion by the end of it all… it was nothing.
+And if the sudden rush of thick cloud cover meant we saw no sign of sunrise, and if the way down took six hours of even worse agony than the way up, and if I was shattered and broken and shaking with exhaustion by the end of it all… it was all nothing.
 Because I had climbed Mount Fuji, all on my own, with nothing to help but electronic messages of encouragement from a sister on the other side of the world.
 Against all the odds, despite my own certainty I couldn’t do it, despite unfitness and altitude sickness and legs that wouldn’t recover for a week, I climbed Mount Fuji.
 It’s a feeling that simply cannot, will not, be beaten.

 My Mt Fuji hike was kindly provided by Voyagin, a long-term affiliate partner of mine.
 I trust them and my experience of this tour was excellent.
 I booked the Mount Fuji Overnight Guided Hike, which starts at £153.92 GBP.